Sometimes they are.

 Normally I encourage you to dip in and out of this web-site.
 On this page there are a number of links to other parts of my site.
 On this occasion, I’d recommend taking your time to follow links.
 That way, you may feel confident about actions that are wise, and those best taken to a consultant.

 You are taking an important step and I want to use my own influence to ensure this research is done with great care.
 The findings of researchers and practitioners I mention on this page are well worth consulting.

 Elvin Semrad was Bessel van der Kolk’s mentor as he trained in psychiatry in the States.
 In his book, The Body Keeps The Score (2014), van der Kolk quotes his mentor saying:

 To explain more, Semrad’s reference to “lies” was not a criticism of his patients.
 He was referring to specific post-trauma responses; to an apparent paradox in trauma work.
-Some people who experience trauma are able to initiate strong emotions and, in turn, those reactions appear to block other feelings – the pain connected to the event at the time, or shortly after.
+Some people who experience trauma are able to initiate strong emotions and, in turn, those reactions appear to block other feelings – especially the pain connected to the event at the time, or shortly after.

 Therapy is helpful in finding alternative strategies to uncontrolled ‘revisiting’ of trauma.
 That is particularly so where the blocked ‘pain’ is more psychological, e.g. when deep shame and guilt lie behind our survival after any trauma.